NathanWhitmore/R4condevblog/book.md

 - [Amazon](https://www.amazon.com/Conservation-Development-Projects-Chapman-Hall/dp/0367205483)
 - [Booktopia](https://www.booktopia.com.au/r-for-conservation-and-development-projects-nathan-whitmore/book/9780367205485.html)

-Additionally, I am working on a free bookdown (online) version which should be publicly available in the first few months of 2021.
+Additionally, I am working on a free bookdown (online) version which should be publicly available in the first months of 2021.

 ### About the book
 This book is aimed at conservation and development practitioners who need to learn and use R in a part-time professional context.
 It gives people with a non-technical background a set of skills to graph, map, and model in R. It also provides background on data integration in project management and covers fundamental statistical concepts.
 The book aims to demystify R and give practitioners the confidence to use it.